jpdacunha/code-audit/README.md

 This docker compose is used to audit code localy using the sonar stack

+## Setup
+After the chekout in order to properly setup the environment please execute `
+./setup.sh
+`

 ## Analyzing local code
 Sonar scanner is configured to use the path configured in the .env file.